cchderek/VST/README.md

 # VST
 Visual Search Task Experiment

+VST is an experiment to test the reaction time of participants in locating the target (the odd one out).

+To run the experiment: type runVisualSearchTask in the command window All modifiable settings are stored in settingsVisualSearchTask

-Developed by Derek Chan and Hugo McGurran on MATLAB version 2016a/b
+Created by Derek Chan and Hugo McGurran

-settingsVisualSearchTask contains modifiable variables for the experiment runVisualSearchTask to start the experiment
+Developed on MATLAB version 2016a/b